moniquecipolla/static-node-and-express-site/README.md

-# static-node-and-express-site
+# Static Node & Express Site
- An express site to display my various javascript projects
+ An express site to display my various JavaScript projects.
+There are various customizations, including:
+ * Sidebar background color
+ * Font
+ * Sidebar font color
+ * Image zoom on hover on the home page